quangpq/Python-Apple-support/README.rst

 selected pre-requisites, and packaging them as static libraries that can be included in an Xcode project.

-The binaries support x86_64 for macOS; arm64 for iOS and appleTV devices;
+The binaries support x86_64 for macOS; arm64 for Python 3.8+; arm64 for iOS
-and armv7k for watchOS.
+and appleTV devices; and armv7k for watchOS.
 This should enable the code to run on:

-* MacBook
+* MacBook (including M1 Apple Silicon MacBooks)
+* Mac Mini (including M1 Apple Silicon Mac minis)
 * iMac
 * Mac Pro
 * iPhone (5s or later)